angeliwanov/weatherJournalApp/README.md

 ## Extras
 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

+1. Start by setting up your project environment.
+- Make sure Node is installed from the terminal: node --version
+- Install the packages Express, Body-Parser, and Cors from the terminal: npm install express/cors/body-parser
+- and them include them your server.js file: const e/c/b = require('express/cors/body-parser') + app.use(e,c,b())
+- Create a server running on the port of your choosing - const port + const server = app.listen(port, listening)
+- Add a console.log() to the server callback function, and test that your server is running using Node in the terminal to run the file server.js: function listening( {console.log(port)})